Request A Consultation

 Request a Consultation

-Surgical mesh is used as a way to treat issues related to pelvic prolapse or stress urinary incontinence.
+Surgical mesh is used as a way to treat issues related to pelvic organ prolapse or stress urinary incontinence, and other pelvic floor disorders.
 When healed properly, mesh slings can be an incredibly effective surgical intervention, leading to improved symptoms and improved quality of life.
 While surgical mesh can be a life-changing tool for many women, it does carry the risk of complications down the line.
-Dr. Darren Lazare performs surgery to remove surgical mesh that has been affected by a complication, helping to further correct issues of prolapse or incontinence and restore comfort.
+Dr. Darren Lazare performs surgery to remove surgical mesh that has been affected by a complication, like exposed mesh, helping to further correct issues of prolapse or incontinence and restore comfort.

 BEFORE & AFTERS